Henry Sedge: Early life and family

 Henry's mother, Eleanor (Stone) Sedge, died on 14 June 1888 in Sherman County, Oregon where she stayed at her son, William Perry's, and was buried in Wasco Methodist Cemetery.
 After her death, Alexander Sedge moved to McDonald County, Missouri, where he died in 1891.

 Henry was married to Sarah Eleanor Plumley on 3 September 1879 at Point of Timber, California.
 The ceremony was conducted by Rev. William Gaffney and was attended by Wells N. Moore and Olive A. Plumley.
 Sarah was born on December 23, 1855, in Clayton, California to Alonzo and Julia (Chilson) Plumley.
 Her mother Julia was a prominent pioneer of Contra Costa County, California who came across the plains with her husband in 1853 and raised twelve children.
 Julia died in 1906 following a prolonged illness.

 Sarah Sedge died on September 20, 1931, at the age of 75, in her home in Naches, Washington.
-She had lived in the Yakima Valley for 41 years and was a member of the Naches Presbyterian Church, the Ladies Aid Society, and the Rebekah Lodge.
+She had lived in the Yakima Valley for 41 years and was a member of the Naches Presbyterian Church, the Ladies Aid Society, and the Rebekahs.
 Her funeral was held at the Naches Presbyterian Church and was handled by Shaw & Sons Funeral Home.
 At the time of her death, she was survived by her husband; three daughters, Olive E. Thompson, Maude L. Parmentier, and Lillian McNamara; three sons, Henry W., Alonzo, and Willard M. Sedge; four sisters; four brothers; sixteen grandchildren; and one great-grandchild.
 The Sedges had celebrated their golden wedding anniversary on September 3, 1929.

 Henry moved to Klickitat County, Washington, in 1881, where he farmed and raised stock.
 He disposed of his interests in 1890 and established a butcher shop in Yakima City, which had to close during a depression in the economy.
 Sedge then moved to a homestead on the Nile River in Yakima County, Washington, where he established the first sawmill in the region.
 He farmed there until 1899, when he purchased the farm that he would work for the rest of his life.

 Henry and Sarah had seven children: Eleanor Julia (Sedge) Brownlee, Olive Elizabeth (Sedge) Thompson, Maude Lenora (Sedge) Parmentier, Henry William Sedge (also known as Hank), Lillian (Sedge) McNamara, Alonzo Watson "Lonnie" Sedge, and Willard McKinley Sedge, who would become active in civic affairs in Naches, Washington and Yakima County, Washington.